 Winner of over a dozen StageSceneLA awards for the La Cañada Flintridge Shakespeare Festival

-Multiple KC / ACTF awards for acting and directing
+Multiple regional and national Kennedy Center / ACTF awards for acting and directing

 Visiting Playwright Residency recipient for the Playwright's Initiative at Endstation Theatre Company.